Looking for the perfect neutral color for your little one’s nursery? Why settle for beige or even grey when you can have the best of both worlds?

 Pro Tip: How to Pick the Perfect Greige

-The trick to choosing the perfect shade of greige is to look for a grey with a lot of brown in it.
+The trick to choosing the perfect shade of greige paint color is to look for a grey with a lot of brown in it.
 Use gradient style paint chips to help you make your selection.
 When you first start looking at color, concentrate on the deeper shades where the color influences are more obvious.
 When you find a blend you like, opt for a color from the same chip that is several shades lighter.
 You should have a winner!

 For more tips on decorating with grey, check out our guide to creating gorgeous grey nurseries.